-B.A. to M.A.
-Program Admission Policy: Current HPU students intending to apply for admission to the Bachelors to Masters program have the option to apply in the Fall or Spring for upcoming undergraduate semester.
+Current HPU students from any major who wish to apply for admission to the B.A. to M.A. program have the option of applying in the fall or spring for their upcoming undergraduate semester.
 Students may apply for conditional admission to the graduate portion of the program at the same time that they apply to the B.A. to M.A. program.